hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 +++

-The Lion when struck to the heart gives out his mightest
+> The Lion when struck to the heart gives out his mightest roar ;

-roar ;
+> When smitten on the head, the cobra lifts its hood ;
-When smitten on the head, the cobra lifts its hood ; And the majesty of the soul comes forth only when a man i&
+> And the majesty of the soul comes forth only when a man is wounded unto his depths.

-wounded unto his depths.
+>

-Swami Vivekananda.
+> Swami Vivekananda.

-ff^HE arrest of Mr. Tilak, though it caused widespread grief and resentment did not surprise anybody.
+The arrest of Mr. Tilak, though it caused widespread grief and resentment did not surprise anybody.
 What however extremely surprised all was that such a mild and innocent article as that of May 12th, 1908 had been